notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

    = help: try with `&String::from("Heya from template context!")`
 ```

-*AHHH!!!!11!!!* Okay.
+*AHHH!!!!11!1!*, Okay.
 I'll just read the error message again and figure this out.

-*expected reference and found struct String`*.
+*expected reference and found struct String* .
-We gave the context an actual `String` value, but it was expecting a reference passed in.
+We gave context an actual `String` value, but it was expecting a reference passed in.
 Okay...
 Try this.
 References to the rescue!

 ```rust